 That’s not the G Suite workplace.
 In fact, it’s quite the opposite.

 It’s a huge difference compared with poor Jeff’s situation.
-And it’s just one example of how the G Suite workplace can transform the way you and your team work.
+And it’s just one example of how the G Suite workplace can transform the way you and your team work in a world where you can't go a day without the cloud.

 Change Management in the Cloud